- prior knowledge of Spanish (GCSE level or Language Centre Spanish 1 or equivalent).

-By the end of the course, students should be able to perform at Level A2 Basic user (waystage) of the Common European Framework.
+By the end of the course, students should be able to perform at Level A2 Basic user (waystage) of the CEFR (Common European Framework of Reference).

 The syllabus will include the following:

-This module will cover consolidation and revision of essential basic structures including the Present Tense, adjectives and adverbs.
-The use of the Preterite, the Perfect and Imperfect Tenses to recount past events in a range of situations.
+This module will cover consolidation and revision of essential basic structures including the present tense, adjectives and adverbs.
+The use of verbs like gustar, use of connectors, comparative and superlative adjectives, the difference between ser and estar, direct and indirect objects pronouns, the preterite, the perfect and imperfect tenses to recount past events in a range of situations.